 Eric S Trevan Date

-The fee covers a one-time direct payment to the Masters of Public Administration Program at The Evergreen State College.
+The fee covers a one-time direct payment to The Evergreen State College.
 This represents a future negotiated Indirect Fee and Direct Costs.
 There will be no additional payments for travel or ancillary costs.
 Tribal Preference criteria is met since the two facilitators are Tribal Citizens of Federally Recognized Tribes.
 All required proof and certifications will be provided upon request.